openedx/docs.openedx.org/source/community/release_notes/koa.rst

 Dependency updates
 ------------------

-These dependencies were upgraded for the `Open edX Native Installation`_:
+These dependencies were upgraded for the Open edX Native Installation:

 - Ubuntu was upgraded from 16.04 to 20.04.